LumKitty/LIVnyan/README-OAT.md

-# Instructions for using LIVnyan with OnAirTap instead of LIV
+# QuickStart Instructions for using LIVnyan with OnAirTap instead of LIV

 ## Prerequisites
 * VNyan